Miaoyanwang/kinship_ATOMM/readme.txt

 The program takes the following as input:

-1. genotypefile containing the genotype information for the studied individuals
+1. genotypefile containing the genotype information for the studied individuals.
 2. sizefile listing the number of individuals, the number of genetic variants, and the minor allele frequency threshold for the analysis.

 The problem produces two output files, here called ``kinshipfile'' and ``freqfile".
 1. kinshipfile giving the genetic relatedness matrix for the studied individuals.
-2. freqfile listing the allele frequency.
+2. freqfile listing the allele frequencies for the studied variants.

 Software accompaniment to: